TravelFoodExpert

 In El Born, you only have access to the yellow metro line, however, within a few stops, you can hop over to the red line which brings you to the other corners of the city.

 While the neighbouring areas are overflown with tourists, El Born is less touristy.
-And those who are looking for a good night out, El Born is one of the trendy areas when it comes to nightlife
+And those who are looking for a good night out, El Born is one of the trendy areas when it comes to nightlife.

 For who: couples, young travellers who enjoy Barcelona’s nightlife.